kiesraad/abacus/frontend/README.md

 ### Running

-This runs the client with a (clientside) mock API
+This runs the client with a (client-side) mock API

 ```sh
 npm run dev